Balanced output DMP-A8 to ML 28 preamplifier and Apple classical

 7. The Moog

-The Moog Member
+The Moog Active Member

 It looks like there are gain settings for the outputs, which probably need to be correctly set for the amp they are connected to and the incoming signals?
 From the manual: